truenas/middleware/docs/userguide/index.rst

 If you can see the target but not connect to it, check the discovery authentication settings in Target Global Configuration.

 If the LUN is not discovered by ESXi, make sure that promiscuous mode is set to Accept in the vswitch.

-To determine which initiators are connected, type **istgtcontrol info** within Shell.

 Growing LUNs
 ~~~~~~~~~~~~